Sizzling Rice Soup

 - 2 bunches green onions sliced in ⅛-inch pieces

-In a large stockpot, boil chicken pieces, broth, 2 quarts water, rough-cut vegetables, bouillon granules, Szechuan sauce, ginger and soy sauce until chicken is tender.
+For broth, in a large stockpot boil chicken pieces, broth, 2 quarts water, rough-cut vegetables, bouillon granules, Szechuan sauce, ginger and soy sauce until chicken is tender.
 Remove from heat and strain broth through a sieve into a second stockpot; discard vegetables.
 Place chicken on a work surface to cool.
 When chicken is cool, remove meat, discarding skin and bones.
 Using two forks, shred chicken into 3- to 4-inch pieces.
 Add shredded chicken back to broth.

 For rice, in a large microwave-safe bowl place brown rice, 4 cups water, and 1 tablespoon oil; cover with plastic wrap.
 Microwave on high for 30 minutes or cook as per package directions.

 Ladle soup into bowls and place several pieces of fried rice in each bowl.